AcidicNic/acidicnic.github.io/README.md

 # Source Code for [nicc.io](https://nicc.io) <3

-I'm a programmer, so of course I automated this :)

 [buildPortfolio/buildPortfolio.go](/buildPortfolio/buildPortfolio.go) is a program I wrote that allows me to quickly update the information on my portfolio or the html template, without having to do the tedious work that is writing repetitive HTML.

 ### Here's how it works!